v2.5.4

 Isomorphic Support (Frontend Mode)

-In modern applications, you often want to share your Zod schemas between your backend and your frontend.
-To do this, enable "frontend mode" on your client.
+In modern applications, you often want to share your Zod schemas between your backend and your frontend. @nullix/zod-mongoose is designed to work automatically in both environments.

 import { setFrontendMode } from '@nullix/zod-mongoose';